microsoft/unilm/kosmos-2/README.md

 ## Acknowledgement

 This repository is built using [torchscale](https://github.com/microsoft/torchscale), [fairseq](https://github.com/facebookresearch/fairseq), [openclip](https://github.com/mlfoundations/open_clip).
 We also would like to acknowledge the examples provided by [WHOOPS!](https://whoops-benchmark.github.io).
+We acknowledge [ydshieh](https://huggingface.co/ydshieh) at HuggingFace for [the online demo](https://huggingface.co/spaces/ydshieh/Kosmos-2) and [the HuggingFace's transformers implementation](https://huggingface.co/ydshieh/kosmos-2-patch14-224).

 ## License